rsdoiel/antenna/science_and_technology.md

 ---

-## Tech jobs are now white collar trades that need apprentices, not a career crawl
+## Tech jobs are now white-collar trades that need apprentices, not a career crawl

-date: 2025-02-27, updated: 2025-02-27, from: The Register (UK I.T.
+date: 2025-02-27, updated: 2025-02-28, from: The Register (UK I.T.
 News)

 <h4>With a generation of networking engineers set to retire, is this how to give their successors a faster start?</h4> <p><strong>APRICOT 2025</strong>  The networking industry should address its perennial staff shortage by giving early-career techies the kind of hands-on training delivered during apprenticeships for trainee carpenters or electricians.…</p>